ArmanTheParman/Parmanode/README.md

 ## HOW TO RUN / INSTALL

-IF YOU WISH TO ENQUIRE ABOUT HIRING ME TO ASSIST WITH SETUP AND A WALKTHROUGH OF THE SOFTWARE, PLEASE SEND AN EMAIL TO ARMANTHEPARMAN AT PROTONMAIL DOT COM.

-IF YOU WISH TO BUY A READY MADE PARMANODE NODE ("PARMANODL") PLEASE CONTACT ME:

-    armantheparman@protonmail.com

 If you want to start a new computer yourself with parmanode (build your own ParmanodL), then see instructions near the end.